alanvardy/tod/docs/usage.md

 # Quickly create a task
 tod -q Buy more milk today

+# You can use Todoist syntax with the quickadd (q) command
+# See https://todoist.com/help/articles/use-task-quick-add-in-todoist-va4Lhpzz for more details
+tod -q Buy more milk today // with a description

 # Create a new task (you will be prompted for content and project)
 tod task create